Free workshops and public talks ▸ Information & registration

 The workshop will only take place if at least 6 people have registered for it in advance.

-We will hold the next public talk for ‘Amtsdeutsch ohne Angst’ at the end of October 2025.
-The exact date and location will be published shortly.
+The next public talk takes place on 22 October 2025 (Wednesday), from 5:00 pm to 6:30 pm, at the Erika-Weinzierl-Saal hall in the main building of the University of Vienna (Universitätsring 1, 1010 Vienna).
 The talk is open to anyone who wishes to attend.
 You don’t have to register; you can just drop in.
 It will last about one hour.
 Afterwards, everyone is invited to talk and exchange ideas.

 We are planning to hold further workshops and talks in 2026.